xmtp/xmtpd/README.md

 These tests provide a full suite of unit and integration tests for the `xmtpd` repo to help ensure and maintain correctness of the code over time and to avoid regressions as the code evolves.
 You can explore the tests by taking a look at any files with the suffix `_test.go`.

+## Connect the node to the experimental XMTP testnet

+You can connect the `xmtpd` node to an experimental XMTP testnet.

+You can use https://pizza.xmtp.chat/ to try messaging on the XMTP testnet.

+**Warning:** The XMTP testnet is unstable and we regularly delete data from it.

+To connect an `xmtpd` node to the XMTP testnet:

+1. Do this...

+2. Then this...

+3. Then this...

+4. Restart the node: `dev/down`, `dev/up`, and `dev/start`???

+5. To confirm that your node is connected, xxxxxx.

 ## Monitor the node

 The `xmtpd` node build provides two options for monitoring your node.